What is ProPath?

 The ProPath companies that bill for medical services include:

-ProPath Services, LLP
+ProPath Services, LLC

-Bills from ProPath Associates, our hospital-based pathology practice, are for the professional services relating to laboratory testing performed at various area hospitals.
+Bills from ProPath Associates, PLLC, our hospital-based pathology practice, are for the professional services relating to laboratory testing performed at various area hospitals.
 If you recently had a hospital encounter (either inpatient or outpatient), you may very likely receive a bill from ProPath as our pathologists direct several hospital laboratories.

 I paid my co-pay at the doctor's office.
 Why am I getting a bill from ProPath?